 Mandatory Travel Insurance:

-All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 If you’re interested in kayaking and would like to try something less in-depth than the full kayaking program, you can still enjoy the benefits of adding an on-water experience to your expedition with a paddling excursion.
-Sign up for a one-time one hour paddle on a sit-on-top kayak, which is stable and unencumbered: perfect for anyone with little to no experience with kayaking.
+Sign up for a one-time, one-hour paddle on a sit-on-top kayak, which is stable and unencumbered: perfect for anyone with little to no experience with kayaking.
 No experience necessary.
 Space is limited.
 Must be 16 years of age or older to participate.
 All sit-on-top kayaks are doubles.
 Pre-booking required.

 The goal is to offer this activity once per voyage, at an ideal landing site during the expedition.
 With journeys taking a few hours, it is imperative that you be in good physical condition.
-Ideally, in order to partake in this activity, you should have cross-country skiing experience; however, exceptions may be made for those deemed physically capable.
+Ideally, to partake in this activity, you should have cross-country skiing experience; however, exceptions may be made for those deemed physically capable.
 While the essential gear is provided, you will be responsible for certain extras, such as additional warm clothing and a pair of quality sunglasses.

 Included in cruise rate and weather dependent.
 Taken in small groups in good weather conditions.
 Prior experience not required.
 Please contact ExpeditionTrips for additional details.